 What is MCT oil?

 Derived from coconut oil, MCT oil (medium chain triglyceride) is odorless, colorless, and liquid at room temperature.
-CANVIVA blends our CBD extracts with MCT oil to make them easier to metabolize.
+CANVIVA blends our CBD tinctures with MCT oil to make them easier to metabolize.
 Please consult your doctor or veterinarian in case of a coconut allergy.

 How should I store my CBD and what is the normal shelf life?

 For the best results, store your CBD oil product in a cool dark area to assure there is no loss of potency.
 CANVIVA packages all of our tinctures in amber glass bottles to protect and ensure the quality of their contents from both visible light and UV rays.
 However, you should not allow CBD to sit in direct sunlight.
-If properly stored, your product has an approximate one-year shelf life.
+If properly stored, your product has an approximate 2-year shelf life.